Superfluid $^4$He as a rigorous test bench for different damping models in nanoelectromechanical resonators: Methods

-The wide devices W1 and W2 are always operated in the linear regime, while the narrow device N1 becomes nonlinear at the lowest temperatures in vacuum and in fluid.
-We fit the response as a function of frequency to a modified Lorentzian, taking into account geometrical nonlinearity \cite{Collin2010}
+where $m$ and $k$ are the (linear) effective mass and spring constant, $\Delta f$ is the damping rate (in \SI{}{\hertz}), $m_i$ and $k_i$ are nonlinear coefficients of mass and spring constant, respectively, and $F_0$ is the amplitude of the driving force.
+The wide devices W1 and W2 are always operated in the linear regime, and the nonlinear terms are irrelevant for these devices.
+The narrow device N1 becomes nonlinear at the lowest temperatures in vacuum and in fluid.
+For the small oscillation amplitudes considered in this work, the damping rate $\Delta f$ does not depend on the oscillation amplitude, but the resonance frequency changes due to the nonlinear terms.
+We fit the response as a function of frequency to a modified Lorentzian, taking into account the nonlinear frequency shift \cite{Collin2010}

 and

 where the resonance position $f_r$ is a function of the squared displacement amplitude $ x_0^2 = (x_1^s)^2 + (x_1^c)^2 $